talker-io/talker-io/talker_chat/client/README.md

  # **talker-io (client)**
-client side software for talker-io
+client software used to connect to a talker-io server

 ## How to use
 You can run the client side software by going into client folder and running client.js with the command `node client.js {username} {options}`.

-replace `{username}` with the name you would like to use. replace `{options}` with the option you would like to use.
+replace `{username}` with the name you would like to use.\n replace `{options}` with the option you would like to use.

 ## Options